How to start sending emails

 There are 4 different JSON parameters that you can use to add media and attachment files into your emails sent via API, which you can find on our Developer documentation.

-The attachments you can send include PDF files, Office documents, images, zip files, video files, and more.
-The attachment file has to be less than 25MB in size.
+You can send attachments such as PDF files, Office documents, images, zip files, video files, and more.
+The attachment file must be less than 25MB in size.

 To send an attachment, you can: